wikimedia/eventgate/README.md

 that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to an output file and or Kafka.
 If `kafka.conf` is set, than Kafka will be used.
-Since node-rdkafka-factory is an optional dependency, please make sure it (and node-rdkafka) are properly installed if you use this.
+Since node-rdkafka-factory is an optional dependency, please make sure it (and node-rdkafka) is properly installed if you use this.

 All `*_field` configs point to a field in an event, and use